01-edu/public/subjects/devops/find-files-extension/README.md

 - What to use : `find`

-- The output should be exactly like the example bellow but with the expected name
+- The output should be exactly like the example below but with the expected name

 ```console
 $pwd